roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

 5. Tries to Prevent exploding/vanishing gradient.
 6. Faster Training/Convergence to the minimum loss function

-### Q27: How to know whether your model is suffering from the problem of Exploding Gradients? ###
+### Q26: How to know whether your model is suffering from the problem of Exploding Gradients? ###

 By taking incremental steps towards the minimal value, the gradient descent algorithm aims to minimize the error.
 The weights and biases in a neural network are updated using these processes.
-However, at times, the steps grow excessively large, resulting in increased updates to weights and bias terms to the point where the weights overflow (or become NaN, that is, Not a Number).
-An exploding gradient is the result of this, and it is an unstable method.
+However at times the steps grow excessively large, resulting in increased updates to weights and bias terms to the point where the weights overflow (or become NaN, that is, Not a Number).
+An exploding gradient is the result of this and it is an unstable method.

 There are some subtle signs that you may be suffering from exploding gradients during the training of your network, such as: